Francis Charteris, 10th Earl of Wemyss: Personal life

 After the death of his first wife on 22 Jul 1896, he remarried, to Grace Blackburn (c.
 1857–1946) in December 1900.
 Grace was the third daughter of Major John Blackburn and the former Maria Warburton (a daughter of The Very Reverend Charles Warburton, Archdeacon of Tuam).

 Lord Wemyss died on 30 June 1914.
 The Dowager Countess of Wemyss died on 13 February 1946.

 Descendants

 Through his daughter Lady Evelyn, he was a grandfather of Mary Gertrude Vesey, the second wife of Aubrey Herbert (second son of Henry Herbert, 4th Earl of Carnarvon), whose daughter Laura Herbert married the writer Evelyn Waugh, and was the mother of Auberon Waugh.

 Honours and legacy

 Charteris Bay in Lyttelton Harbour was chosen as a locality name to commemorate his role in the settlement of Canterbury in New Zealand.

+Elcho Island in the Northern Territory of Australia is named after him.